Religion in Finland

+The Evangelical Lutheran Church of Finland's Helsinki Cathedral built in the first half of the 1800s.

-Finland is a predominantly Christian nation where 62.2 % of the Finnish population of 5.6 million are members of the Evangelical Lutheran Church of Finland (Protestant), 34.9 % are unaffiliated, 1.0% are Orthodox Christians, and 1.8 % follow other religions.
+Finland is a predominantly Christian nation where 61.2% of the Finnish population of 5.7 million are members of the Evangelical Lutheran Church of Finland (Protestant), 35.9% are unaffiliated, 1.0% are Orthodox Christians, and 1.8% follow other religions.
 These statistics do not include, for example, asylum seekers who have not been granted a permanent residence permit.

 There are two national churches, the Evangelical Lutheran Church of Finland (Protestant) and the Finnish Orthodox Church.

 Those who officially belong to one of the two national churches have part of their taxes turned over to their respective church (approximately 1-2% of income).

 There are also approximately 44,000 followers of Pentecostal Christianity, and more than 15,000 Catholics in Finland, along with Anglicans, and some various Independent Christian communities.
 Prior to its Christianisation, beginning in the 11th century, Finnish paganism was the country's primary religion.